Long barrow: Distribution and chronology

 Across Europe, about 40,000 long barrows are known to survive from the Early Neolithic.
 They are found across much of Western Europe; stretching from southeast Spain up to southern Sweden and taking in the British Isles to the west.
 The long barrows are not the world's oldest known structures using stone—they are predated by Göbekli Tepe in modern Turkey—but they do represent the oldest widespread tradition of using stone in construction.
-The archaeologist Frances Lynch has described them as "the oldest built structures in Europe" to survive, while Field noted that they are the earliest monuments surviving in Britain.
+Archaeologist Frances Lynch describes them as "the oldest built structures in Europe" to survive, while Field notes that they are the earliest monuments surviving in Britain.
 Although found across this large area, they can be subdivided into clear regionalised traditions based on architectural differences.

-Excavation has revealed that some of the long barrows in the area of modern Spain, Portugal, and western France were erected in the mid-fifth millennium BCE, making these older than those long barrows further north.
+Excavation has revealed that some of the long barrows in the area of modern Spain, Portugal, and western France were erected in the mid-5th millennium BCE, making these older than those long barrows further north.
 Although the general area in which the oldest long barrows were built is therefore known, archaeologists do not know exactly where the tradition started nor which long barrows are the very first ones to have been built.
 It therefore appears that the architectural tradition developed in this southern area of Western Europe before spreading north, along the Atlantic coast.
-The tradition had reached Britain by the first half of the fourth millennium BCE, either soon after farming or in some cases perhaps just before it.
+The tradition had reached Britain by the first half of the 4th millennium BCE, either soon after farming or in some cases perhaps just before it.

 It later spread further north on mainland Europe, for instance arriving in the Netherlands in the second half of the fourth millennium BCE.

 Later in the Neolithic, burial practices tended to place greater emphasis on the individual, suggesting a growing social hierarchy and a move away from collective burial.

 One of the last chambered tombs erected was Bryn Celli Ddu in Anglesey, Wales, built long after people stopped building them across most of Western Europe.
 The conscious anachronism of the monument led excavators to suggest that its construction was part of a deliberate attempt by people to restore older religious practices that were extinct elsewhere.

-Hutton suggested that this tradition "defines the Early Neolithic of Western Europe" more than any other, while the archaeologist David Field described them as "among the best known and easily recognised archaeological monuments in the [British] landscape."
-For the archaeologist Caroline Malone, the long barrows are "some of the most impressive and aesthetically distinctive constructions of prehistoric Britain".
-Her fellow archaeologist Frances Lynch stated that these long barrows "can still inspire awe, wonder and curiosity even in modern populations familiar with Gothic cathedrals and towering skyscrapers."
+Hutton suggests that this tradition "defines the Early Neolithic of Western Europe" more than any other, while Field describes them as "among the best known and easily recognised archaeological monuments in the [British] landscape."
+Caroline Malone states the long barrows are "some of the most impressive and aesthetically distinctive constructions of prehistoric Britain".
+Her fellow archaeologist Frances Lynch states these long barrows "can still inspire awe, wonder and curiosity even in modern populations familiar with Gothic cathedrals and towering skyscrapers."